bytefish/bytefish.de/blog/migrating_to_netcore.md

 ## Migrating the TinyCsvParser Project ##

 ### project.json ###

-The [project.json] build system has the nice feature, that I can directly build a package.

 In the ``frameworks`` section of the file the target .NET frameworks are specified.
 At the moment I target .NET 4.5 and .NET Core 1.0.
 See the [.NET Platform Standard] for most recent informations on the .NET platform